dominictarr/mfr-syntax/README.md

 which are recursively nested.

+## syntax change?

+considering creating a special case for the first call in a pipe. to get the current item, and run with it do:

+`.foo.bar.baz` not `foo.bar.baz` which would now refer to the variable foo.
+(wasn't intending on implementing variables though, except for functions)

+this means a query must now start with `.filter(...)` but that means a variable can be the source. `log.filter(...)` Okay, I'm okay with that.

 ## safety/security log

 list of things I have done to make this safe to allow users to call